qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ## Creating a Qdrant cluster

-Once you have created a Hybrid Cloud region, you can create a Qdrant cluster in that region.
+Once you have created a Hybrid Cloud Environment, you can create a Qdrant cluster in that enviroment.
 Use the same process to [Create a cluster](/documentation/cloud/create-cluster/).
-Make sure to select your Hybrid Cloud as the target region.
+Make sure to select your Hybrid Cloud Environment as the target.

 ### Authentication at your Qdrant clusters